bjarneschroeder/python-code-style-configs/README.md

         I recommend to allow multiple documents in one yaml file becuase one gets many kubernetes deployment files with small snippets otherwise.
     - **check-json5**: Checks if json files are valid.
-        This one is fine with comments in json-files, which the default one from pre-commit is not.
+        This one is fine with comments in json files, which the default one from pre-commit is not.
     - **isort**: Orders imports on Python files after PEP 8 guidelines.
     - **black**: Pretty strict Python formatter.